silvus/dotfiles/app/.textadept/textadept/doc/api.md

 <a id="lexer.newline"></a>
 ### `lexer.newline` (pattern)

-A pattern that matches any set of end of line characters.
+A pattern that matches a sequence of end of line characters.

 <a id="lexer.nonnewline"></a>
 ### `lexer.nonnewline` (pattern)